Trietptm-on-Coding-Algorithms/VVM/vvm/README.md

 sure whether this small, funny test has any real value in measuring performance.
 Also, Python is much more feature-rich, so you cannot compare the two at all.

+DISCLAIMER: Parsing takes quite a long time, so try to write your programs as concise as possible.

 Instruction set
 ---------------